Skip to main content

 await $`FOO=foo bun -e 'console.log(process.env.FOO)'`; // foo\n

-You can use string interpolation to set environment variables:
+Use string interpolation to set the value:

 import { $ } from "bun";